rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "Matthew 18:18"
     Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.

+Revelation is not describing a mere worldly battle of Christ vs antichrist, but rather a cosmological reordering.

+Man, who was created in the image and likeness of God, fell from grace, not once but three times.
+And after being scattered across the earth, man lost all dominion over the earth.
+Man was put under the submission of the serpent and those principalities and powers.

+And it was Christ, the son of man, who redeemed creation.
+Christ bound the serpent.
+Christ destroyed the beast.
+And now, in this messianic age, we we look forward to His glorious return, and to the resurrection of the dead and the life of the world to come.

 !!! quote "Psalm 110"